amanbh123/amanbh123/README.md

 ---

 ## Hi there 👋,
-I'm Aman Bahuguna, Currently Pursuing Undergraduate in Computer Science 👨‍💻, Strong in problem-solving, Project management and Communication Skill.
+I'm Aman Bahuguna, Currently Pursuing Undergraduate Degree in Computer Science 👨‍💻, Strong in problem-solving, Project management and Communication Skill.
 Proficient in C++, Python, Data Structures and Algorithms.
 Passionate about learning new technologies Like Machine Learning and Deep Learning and making projects.

 ---